 3. Aasleagh Falls

 There are few sounds that rival the soft ‘plops’ that emit from a waterfall the size of Aasleagh Falls (under 5 minutes from Leenane).

 You’ll find the waterfall a stone’s throw from Leenane village on the River Erriff, just before the river meets Killary Harbour.

 You can park the car at a lay-by close to the falls and there’s a pathway that allows visitors to make the short stroll to the waterfall.

 Stretch the legs and gulp down lungfuls of fresh air.

-Day 2 Stop 4 – Food and Zip-Lining at the Delphi Resort
+4. Food and zip-lining at the Delphi Resort

 If you’re spending a weekend in Galway with kids, note that they need to be over 8 years of age and over 1.4m in height.
 A serious bit of craic for those of you looking to add something a little bit different to your trip.